brunormferreira/lessons-react/movie-crud/README.md

 ## To do

   ```
-  - Tests with Jest
+  -> Test application with Jest
-  - Update method from axios instance to turn a REST Application
   ```

 ## Author